salmon1802/CETN/README.md

 If you have any questions, feel free to ask!  :)

-# CETN: Contrast-enhanced Through Network for CTR
+# CETN: Contrast-enhanced Through Network for CTR Prediction
 ## Model Overview
 ![image](https://github.com/salmon1802/CETN/assets/73091798/d54be416-ba54-4e91-99fa-c814cca062c5)